Oscar Wilde put it well: “Be yourself; everyone else is already taken.”

 Every digital marketer wants to get more out of their email marketing.
 The key question: which content drives the best results.

-Naturally, it’s useful to be aware of what competitors or just other marketers write in their newsletters and follow-up emails, and I myself keep an email marketing “swipe file” that I regularly go through.
+Naturally, it’s useful to be aware of what competitors or just other marketers write in their onboarding emails, newsletters and follow-up emails.
+I myself keep an email marketing “swipe file” that I regularly go through.
 But if you follow others, you’re missing out an opportunity to stand out, to build your brand and to get exceptional results.